HELVE/H_OVERVIEW/README.md

 Core Drive: Make a contained world for your bad programs.
 - leave a mark on the world, take your future into your hands
 - express your emotions in order to contain them and use them (also the main lesson for people)
-- have an audio microlabel with the most insane unique lore
+- have an audio microlabel with the most unique lore
+- create a transmedia universe that people can experience and interact with in any way they want
+- each release is a chapter of the story that can be experience in multitude of ways through many platforms

 ![](assets/readme_visuals/example-dual-gallery.png)